How to make automatic buttonholes?

 Before starting, make sure you have everything you need within reach.

-• The final button of the project
+• The final button for the project

-• An interfacing suitable for the fabric
+• An interfacing appropriate for the fabric

 • A needle suited to the material being sewn

-Properly preparing the fabric before sewing
+Properly prepare the fabric before sewing

 Complete tutorial: how to make automatic buttonholes step by step

-Tutorial 1: making a classic automatic buttonhole
+Tutorial 1: how to make a classic automatic buttonhole

 Steps to make a classic automatic buttonhole: